meilisearch/specifications/README.md

 ### 1. Summary

-Summrize the content of the specification with a short paragraph.
+Summarize the specification with a short paragraph.

 ### 2. Motivation